rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 ## Config File

-Instead of using the Rancher UI to choose K8s options for the cluster, advanced users can create an RKE config file.
+Instead of using the Rancher UI to choose Kubernetes options for the cluster, advanced users can create an RKE config file.
 Using a config file allows you to set any of the <a href='/rke/v0.1.x/en/config-options/' >options available</a> in an RKE installation.

 - To edit an RKE config file directly from the Rancher UI, click **Edit as YAML**.
 - To read from an existing RKE file, click **Read from File**.